Analysis of [13N]ammonia PET studies

 Suggested analysis method

-Our current suggestion is to apply two-tissue compartment model (K1, k2, k3) with geometrical model correction for spillover and partial volume effects.
-This method is implemented in Carimas™.
+Our current suggestion is to apply either two-tissue compartment model (K1, k2, k3) or one-tissue compartmental model, with geometrical model correction for spillover and partial volume effects.
+These methods are implemented in Carimas™ (Nesterov et al., 2022).

 To calculate quantitative perfusion values, a nonlinear extraction correction may be needed.
 Parameters for the correction functions may need to be determined for each institute, unless the study protocols are similar.
 Carimas implements several extraction correction methods.